mdhasanai/Bangla-Word2Vec/README.md

 copy the text file into the "data/" folder

 #### Preprocess:
-To preprocess, run the following file
+To preprocess, run the following script
 ```python
 python preprocess.py
 ```